ODHL/ODHL_AR/docs/user-guide/test-info.md

 ## Lab Results
 sample,results
-sample,results
-sample1,Providencia
-sample2,Acinetobacter
-sample3,Klebsiella
-sample4,Pseudomonas
+ODHL_sample1,Providencia
+ODHL_sample2,Acinetobacter
+ODHL_sample3,Pseudomonas
+ODHL_sample4,Pseudomonas

 ## Expected Results
 ### Sample1
-This sample will fail QC thesholds.
+This ODHL_sample will fail sequencing QC thresholds
-KRAKEN2_CLASSIFY_WEIGHTED     : FAILED   : Genus-Acinetobacter is under 70% (species-baumannii 66.25%), likely contaminated
-ASSEMBLY_RATIO(SD)            : FAILED   : St. dev. too large - 1.8449x(7.4691-SD) against P.stuartii
-COVERAGE                      : FAILED   : 4.16x coverage based on trimmed reads (Min:30x)
+-- COVERAGE                      : FAILED   : 4.16x coverage based on trimmed reads (Min:30x)
+This ODHL_sample will pass lab QC thresholds

 ### Sample2
-This sample will pass all QC thresholds.
+This ODHL_sample will pass sequencing QC thresholds This ODHL_sample will pass lab QC thresholds

 ### Sample3
-This sample will fail QC thresholds.
+This ODHL_sample will fail sequencing QC thresholds This ODHL_sample will fail lab QC thresholds
-The results should be Pseudomonas, but reported as Klebsiella
+-- The results should be Acinetobacter, but reported as Pseudomonas

 ### Sample4
-This sample will pass all QC thresholdss.
+This ODHL_sample will pass sequencing QC thresholds This ODHL_sample will pass lab QC thresholds

 # Running pipeline
 To execute with Docker: